AnasSohailZafar/Mathematical-Modelling-of-Football-using-Python/README.md

 # Mathematical Modelling of Football using Python
-Analysis of Julian Alvarez in Fifa 2022
+Analysis of Julian Alvarez in Fifa World Cup 2022